Springe direkt zu Inhalt

 News from Aug 11, 2025

-Authors Prof. Dr. Daniel Drewski and Prof. Dr. Jürgen Gerhards presented their central argument: refugee policy is shaped less by objective factors such as international law and more by how national identity defines “us” and “the others.”
-These identity constructions often draw on long-standing cultural values and historical narratives.
+In their book Framing Refugees: How the Admission of Refugees is Debated in Six Countries Across the World, SCRIPTS Professor Jürgen Gerhards and former SCRIPTS researcher Daniel Drewski address this issue, arguing that refugee policy is shaped less by objective factors such as international law and more by how national identity defines “us” and “the others.”
+These identity constructions, they contend, often draw on long-standing cultural values and historical narratives.

 The study challenges conventional assumptions about refugee policy, showing that international law and the so-called “liberal script” play a minimal role in parliamentary debates in most of the countries examined, with Germany being a notable exception.
 It also reveals that some authoritarian regimes pursue more open refugee policies than liberal democracies, though not out of a commitment to human rights.
 Political debates on refugee reception, the authors argue, often reflect national narratives shaped over decades or even centuries, rather than a simple liberal–illiberal divide.